Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management: Related Works

 \subsection{Energy Efficiency in UAVs}

 Generally, EE is one of the crucial challenges of IoT networks and has been widely discussed in existing literature.
 EE perspective of UAVs in emergency situations is addressed in \cite{dis3} by simultaneous wireless information and power transfer.
 A dense deployment of IoT devices is considered and UAVs are equipped with multi-beam antenna arrays for simultaneous transfer of energy to IoT devices.
 As a future direction, it is suggested to adopt NOMA scheme and model energy optimization as a maximization problem of same-rate.
 In \cite{CSI1} and \cite{CSI2}, EE is treated as an optimization problem in UAV-enabled NOMA networks but disaster situation is not considered, where IoT devices are often unable to communicate with BS due to infrastructure damage.
-NOMA is compared with RSMA in \cite{RSMA1}.
-EE of RSMA is found better than NOMA in downlink mmWave transmission of a cellular connected UAV network.
-However, the standardization of RSMA has not been considered by 3GPP \cite{RSMA2}.
 Apart from NOMA based communication systems, various other solutions related to UAV-enabled applications such as task scheduling and offloading \cite{greedy1}, and trajectory optimization \cite{greedy2} propose to model EE as an optimization problem resolved by simple heuristic algorithms based on greedy approach \cite{greedy3}.